meribold/meribold.org/virtual-environments-9487.md

-**A** virtual environment is a directory containing a Python interpreter, a special `pyvenv.cfg` file that affects startup of the interpreter, and some third-party Python modules.
+**A** virtual environment is a directory containing a Python interpreter, a special `pyvenv.cfg` file that affects startup of the interpreter, and some third-party Python packages.

-**P**ython modules installed into a virtual environment will not interfere with other Python applications on the same system.
+**P**ython packages installed into a virtual environment will not interfere with other Python applications on the same system.

 **T**he "[standard tool for creating virtual